google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Maverick ET-732

-The Maverick ET-732 displays the temperature inside your smoker as well as the internal temperature of the meat.
-It beeps and flashes when either goes above a preset range, which you’ll establish supported by the precise item being cooked.
+The Maverick ET-732 displays the temperature inside your smoker and the internal temperature of the meat.
+It beeps and flashes when it goes above a preset range, which you’ll establish based on the precise item being cooked.

 1. Two-hybrid probes